Myster-Tee/TinfoilWebServer/README.md

 The requirements depend on the version you choose to download.

 ### Framework-Dependent version (recommended)
-This version is lightweight but you'll need to install the [ASP.NET Core Runtime 5.X.X or more](https://dotnet.microsoft.com/download/dotnet/5.0) before running the server.
+This version is lightweight but you'll need to install the [ASP.NET Core Runtime 6.X.X or more](https://dotnet.microsoft.com/download/dotnet/6.0) before running the server.

 ### Framework-Dependent version
-No requirements but heavytweight.
+No requirements but heavyweight.

 ## TinfoilWebServer.config.json format